indetectables-net/toolkit/TOOLS.md

 ### uPPP
 - **Web:** https://forum.tuts4you.com/forum/120-uppp/
 - **Developer:** Ufo-Pu55y
-- **Description:** Another patch generator.
-Requires .NET Runtime 2.0 for the GUI.
+- **Description:** uPPP is a patch generator similar to dUP and AT4RE Patcher, offering a simple GUI for creating binary patches.
+It requires the .NET 2.0 runtime and targets Windows systems.

 ### WinAPI Search
 - **Web:** https://dennisbabkin.com/winapisearch/